Technology

 Want a hint about the categories without being told the categories?
 Then give these a try:

-• Yellow: Earliest
+• Yellow: Make-believe

 Featured Video For You Connections: How to play and how to win Here are today's Connections categories